fermyon/developer/content/spin/v2/redis-trigger.md

 Such a trigger says that Redis messages on the specified _channel_ should be handled by the specified _component_.
 The `component` field works the same way across all triggers - see [Triggers](triggers) for the details.

 > Spin subscribes only to the channels that are mapped to components.
 Other channels are ignored.
-Individual Redis channels can be subscribed to by one or more components (A 1:N relationship exists between an individual component and Redis channels).
+If multiple components subscribe to the same channel, a message on that channel will activate all of the components.

 ## Redis Trigger Application Settings